Greek diaspora: Brazil

-About 50,000 Greeks immigrated to Brazil from Greece and Cyprus, with 20,000 in the city of Sao Paulo.
+About 50,000 Greeks immigrated to Brazil from Greece and Cyprus, with 20,000 in the city of São Paulo.
 Brazil has a sizable community of Antiochean Greeks (known as Melkites), Orthodox, Catholics, and Jews.
 According to the Catholic Church, the Eparchy of Nossa Senhora do Paraíso em São Paulo (Melkite Greek), the Eparchia Dominae Nostrae Paradisis S. Pauli Graecorum Melkitarum had a 2016 membership of 46,600.
 The World Council of Churches estimates that the Greek Orthodox Patriarchate of Antioch has a membership of 90,000 in Latin America, the majority of whom live in Brazil.

+Germany

 Israel

 About 250 Non-Jewish Greeks immigrated to Ottoman Palestine and Mandatory Palestine for the service of the Greek-Orthodox church in the country between 1850 and 1920, mostly residing in Jerusalem and Nazareth City.
-About 1,500-2,500 Ethnic Greeks Today, few were able to obtain Greek Citizenship largely due to the refusal of recognition from Greece.
+There are about 1,500–2,500 ethnic Greeks today; few were able to obtain Greek citizenship, largely due to the refusal of recognition from Greece.

 Mexico

-Greeks started to immigrate to Mexico in the late 1800s from mainland and especially the Greek islands and Cyprus.
-While there was an individual immigration to Mexico, the Mexican government looked to start olive production in the Pacific Coast so thousands were taken to the state of Sinaloa where the Greeks found fortunes in the tomato production instead.
+Greeks started to immigrate to Mexico in the late 1800s from the mainland, and especially Greece's islands and Cyprus.
+While there was an individual immigration to Mexico, the Mexican government looked to start olive production in the Pacific Coast, so thousands were taken to the state of Sinaloa where the Greeks found fortunes in the tomato production instead.
 Today there are tens of thousands of Greek-Mexicans living primarily in Culiacán, Veracruz, and Mexico City as well as surrounding areas and other cities.